larsch/ocra/README.txt

 had when you invoked Ocra.
 For example, if you had "RUBYOPT=rubygems" on your build PC, Ocra ensures that it is also set on PC's running the executables.

+Ocra executables set OCRA_EXECUTABLE to the full path of the executable, fx.
+"C:\Program Files\MyApp\MyApp.exe".

 === Working directory